-But the Irish railfan still has a number of opportunities to engage in his (or, rarer, her) hobby.
-From working lines to static museums, with some models thrown in as well.
+But the Irish railway fan still has a number of opportunities to engage in their train hobby.
+From working lines to static museums, with some models thrown in as well, there is lots of Irish rail history if you know where to look.

 Castlerea Railway Museum